 Policy on Providing Services

-Accommodation decisions are the product of an interactive process which involves students, DSO staff, academic advisors, faculty members and, where necessary, outside experts.
+Accommodation decisions are the product of an interactive process which involves students, SDS staff, academic advisors, faculty members and, where necessary, outside experts.
 The past academic history of the student is also considered.
 Students who provide incomplete documentation are provided guidance, and where possible referrals for additional testing and/or evaluations are made.
 Accommodation requests that are judged to have a negative impact on the academic integrity of the educational program (e.g. those that would fundamentally alter the program of study) will not be honored.
 The final determination for providing appropriate and reasonable accommodations rests with the Institute.
-The DSO ensures that the ultimate decision conforms with well established practices in the field and pertinent legal precedents.
+The SDS ensures that the ultimate decision conforms with well established practices in the field and pertinent legal precedents.

 Definitions for Disabled